dalyIsaac/Whim/README.md

 <!-- NOTE: This is largely a duplicate of docs/docs/index.md -->

-Whim is an hackable, pluggable and scriptable dynamic window manager for Windows 10 and 11, built using WinUI 3, .NET, and C# scripting.
+Whim is a hackable, pluggable and scriptable dynamic window manager for Windows 10 and 11, built using WinUI 3, .NET, and C# scripting.

 ![Whim demo](docs/images/demo.gif)